RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

     <img src="Images/Keyb02.jpeg" alt="Description" width="1000">
 </p>

+## Removing and cleaning the keycaps

 Holy moly!
 Removing the keycaps is hard!
 These keycaps are sitting "blegg fast" (Stavanger term) on the plugers.
 But with the keycap puller all the keycaps are removed [(Tools)](https://refurbished-commodore.com/tools).
 Note that there is a spring beneath all the keycaps (except for the SHIFT-LOCK), and that the spring beneath the spacebar is larger than the rest.

 <p align="center">
     <img src="Images/Keyb03.jpeg" alt="Description" width="800">
 </p>

 All the keycaps are placed in a plastic boc filled with cold water and mild soap for about 24 hours.
 This will remove most of the dust and grease from the keycaps.

+## Cleaning the keyboard PCB

 While the keycaps are taking a well deserved bath the keyboard PCB is removed from the plastic bracket.
 There are 23 small Phillips screws[^4] holding the PCB.
 Use a small low-torque screwdriver when removing the screws to avoid damage.

 <p align="center">
     <img src="Images/Keyb04.jpeg" alt="Description" width="800">